• Cash Flow Guide

 The first step in how to improve cash flow is to produce a cash flow forecast that shows how you expect your position to move over the coming weeks or months.
 This will identify any shortfall, so you know how much additional working capital you require.
 The Federation of Small Businesses has cash flow forecasting help on their site.

-As explained in another article, at a high level, there are only 3 ways to increase cash flow:
+How to increase cash flow is addressed in this article, at a high level, there are only 3 ways to increase cash flow:

-Each aspect is covered in this cash flow guide, see below.
+Each aspect is covered in this cash flow guide, see below for ideas on how to increase cash flow.

 1) Speed Up Debtor Payments And Increase Inflow